-- Apply theoretical and practical knowledge in their performance as professional cooks in food planning and preparation developina, and in managing, and supervising small and medium-sized businesses in gastronomic industry. - Analyze information and procedures 2. related to their professional field in the gastronomic industry in a logical and critical manner, making assertive decisions when providing any service. - 3.
-Communicate innovative and creative ideas in an assertive and effective manner while performing their duties as professional cooks. - Use the available technological and 4. computer-based means related to inventory management, food cost, and menu design that can make positive contributions to procedures performance.
+- 1. Apply theoretical and practical knowledge in their performance as professional cooks in food planning and preparation developina, and in managing, and supervising small and medium-sized businesses in the gastronomic industry. - 2.
+Analyze information and procedures related to their professional field in the gastronomic industry in a logical and critical manner, making assertive decisions when providing any service. - 3.
+Communicate innovative and creative ideas in an assertive and effective manner while performing their duties as professional cooks. - 4.
+Use the available technological and computer-based means related to inventory management, food cost, and menu design that can make positive contributions to procedures and performance.

-5. Demonstrate teamwork skills with a responsibility, strong sense of compliance with laws, respect for diversity, and good moral and ethical judgement as professional thereby boosting the profession.
+5. Demonstrate teamwork skills with a strong sense of responsibility, compliance with laws, respect for diversity, and good moral and ethical judgement as professional cooks, thereby boosting the profession.

-- · Available in Spanish language via on ground delivery method. - · Students should only enroll in courses and programs delivered in Spanish at NUC University if they have an adequate master of the Spanish language.
+- Available in Spanish language via on ground delivery method. - Students should only enroll in courses and programs delivered in Spanish at NUC University if they have an adequate master of the Spanish language.

-15 Credits in General Education Courses 27 Credits in Core Courses 30 Credits in Major Courses
+- 15 Credits in General Education Courses

-GENERAL EDU CATION COURSES
+- 27 Credits in Core Courses

+- 30 Credits in Major Courses

 ESPA 2101 College Spanish I 3

-College English I 3 3 3
+INGL 2101 College English I 3

 MATE 2101 College Math I 3

 CISO 2101 Introduction to Social

 Sciences 3

 HUMA 2101 Introduction to Humanities 3

 15

-CORE COURSE

-Culinary History and Culture
+COLI 2101 Culinary History and Culture e 2

-Introduction to Computers 3
+COMP 2113 Introduction to Computers 3

-Electronic Spreadsheets
+LTUS 2093 Electronic Spreadsheets

 (Excel) 3

-Management and

-Supervision of Food and 4

-Beverage I Management and 4
+MGMT 2101 Management and

 Supervision of Food and

+Beverage I 4

+MGMT 2102 Management and

+Supervision of Food and

 Beverage II 3

-Ethics in the Food and ,
+MGMT 2103 Ethics in the Food and

 Beverage Industry and

 Human 2

-Nutrition, Hygiene, and
+NUHS 2004 Nutrition, Hygiene, and

 Sanitation 4

 MATE 2010 Mathematics for Culinary

 Arts 3

 MIXO 2116 Principles of Mixology,

 Enology, and Pairing 3

 27